 Like many Amazon SEO tools, you can use Jungle Scout to power your pay-per-click (PPC) campaigns.
 For example, you can research keywords in Jungle Scout and learn the average CPC, which can help you uncover high-value, low-cost keywords to target in your next ad campaign.

-Help your business achieve higher rankings and better sales by contacting us online (or calling us at 888-601-5359) to learn more about our Amazon SEO services, which include keyword research, product listing optimization, competitor analyses, and more!
+Help your business achieve higher rankings and better sales by contacting us online (or calling us at 888-601-5359) to learn more about our SEO services for Amazon, which include keyword research, product listing optimization, competitor analyses, and more!